Cow Therapy Program

 Your teen will also learn about hard work.
 Helping their calf survive and thrive daily helps to develop responsibility.
 Your child will learn about sacrifice and service.
 They will develop empathy.
 As they become more empathetic, selfish and self-centered habits and attitudes will decrease.

 If their calf thrives, then your teen will feel a sense of accomplishment.
 They will develop the ability to put someone else's needs before their own.
-Sometimes, even when given the best care, calves die.
-If your teenager's calf dies, then they will learn about loss.
-They will experience grief and loss in a structured and safe environment.
+Sometimes, even when given the best care, calves can struggle.
+If your teenager's calf gets sick, then they will learn to administer meds to help keep them healthy.
+All the calves are vaccinated, and the greatest efforts are made to keep them as thriving as possible.

 discovery-ranch-girl-with-a-horse (1)